vniarchos/BootSTOP/README.md

 contained within `zre` or `zim` would mean having to re-compute all the *block_lattices/6d_blocks_spin#.csv* files in order to avoid inconsistencies.

+The hyperparameters which control the behaviour of the neural networks can be altered by specifying non-default parameter values when the Agent class in instantiated within the Learn class of *sac.py*.

 ## Changing the pregenerated conformal blocks

 The pregenerated conformal blocks are computed using Mathematica in tandem with QMUL's Apocrita high performance